Top facts you need to know about The Legend, Ronaldinho

 The former Gremio, Paris Saint-Germain, Barcelona, AC Milan, and Brazil star claimed two Liga titles, a Scudetto, a Champions League, a World Cup and the 2005 Ballon d'Or award.

-He is the only footballer in history to win all 9 major trophies.
-Ronaldinho’s career took its turn when he got a fabulous start with a call-up to Brazil’s FIFA Under-17 national team.
+Ronaldinho is the only footballer in history to win all 9 major trophies.
+His career took its turn when he got a fabulous start with a call-up to Brazil’s FIFA Under-17 national team.
 He helped the team win the World Cup title in 1997.
 The big event took place in Egypt, where he was chosen as the competition’s best player.

 Ronaldinho won the 2002 World Cup as well as the Champions League with FC Barcelona in 2006.
 Finally, he was awarded the Ballon d’Or award in 2005.